alexander-pastukhov/writing-games-with-python-and-psychopy/05-guess-the-number-ai.Rmd

 | f2 | test01.py | 7:1 |
 | \<module\> | test01.py | 9:1 |

 The calls are stacked from bottom to top, so this means that a function was called in the main module in line 9, you ended up in function `f2` in line 7, and then in function `f1` and in line 2.
 Experiment with stepping in and out of functions while keeping an eye on this.
-You might not need this information frequently but could be useful in out later projects with multiple nested function calls.
+You might not need this information frequently but could be useful in our later projects with multiple nested function calls.

 ## Documenting your function{#numpy-docstring}
 Writing a function is only half the job.
 You need to document it!
 [Remember](#programming-tips), this is a good habit that makes your code easy to use and reuse.
 There are different ways to document the code but we will use [NumPy docstring convention](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard).
 Here is an example of such documented function